 What is the Gender and Women’s Studies Certificate?

 Students also can take a course or several courses to learn more about women and gender.
 They can do this by earning the Gender and Women’s Studies Certificate or by taking individual courses.
 If students begin taking certificate courses early enough, they can strategize and earn this certificate without paying more for classes by taking general education courses that focus on women and gender for their art history, English, history, psychology, and sociology and general elective courses—they’ll count as both their general education requirements as well as a certificate requirements.
 If these requirements have already been satisfied, students can still earn the certificate but they will have to pay for the additional credits.
 Check out the link to learn which classes students can take to earn the certificate.

 Once the pandemic is over and we are able to travel again, we also offer the Gender and Women’s Studies – Study Abroad to London, England in the spring semester each year, where students learn about women by attending the Women of the World Festival and other planned events in London during the week of International Women’s Day.

 How can we learn more?

-If you have any questions about studying women and gender at Madison College, please contact the Gender and Women’s Studies Co-Coordinators: Dr. Angelika Gulbis at email@example.com and Dr. Autumn Behringer at firstname.lastname@example.org.
+If you have any questions about studying women and gender at Madison College, please contact the Gender and Women’s Studies Co-Coordinators: Dr. Angelika Gulbis at email@example.com(link sends e-mail) and Dr. Autumn Behringer at firstname.lastname@example.org(link sends e-mail).